https://cdn.gabb.com/wp-content/uploads/2023/03/4-parenting-styles-redesign-1.png

 Neglectful parenting and technology

 Children of these parents tend to have unmet emotional needs resulting in behavior problems and lower happiness levels.
-[12] Kids may turn to any source of love and affection, even if those relationships are dangerous and even resorting to connecting with strangers online.
+Kids may turn to any source of love and affection, even if those relationships are dangerous — even resorting in connecting with strangers online.

 Overall, kids with authoritative parents show greater adaptability to challenges and fewer internalizing or externalizing behaviors (such as self-abuse, extreme eating habits, or bullying).